-Welcoming Arms 1
+Welcoming All With Open Arms

 The Center, formerly known as the Mohawk Valley Resource Center for Refugees, has propelled its mission forward and has undergone dramatic changes in the last few years.